Mark12Ding/STA/README.md

 ```python
 python3 model_vit.py
 ```
+Please ensure that a GPU is available to activate the CUDA environment.
 ## Visualization
 We visualize GradNorm distribution for ViT-Large on the Kinetics-400 validation set.
 The heatmap reveals sparse patterns across the board, indicating that most tokens do not contribute significantly to the final prediction.
 STA retains almost all areas of high-activation GradNorm.
 ![vis](Figure/grad_vis.png)